Organoid Intelligence

 Organoids become more complex and addressable

-Our ability to build complex brain organoids with multiple cell types and extensive vascularisation improves significantly.
-The development of reliable, high density 3D microelectrode arrays makes it possible to accurately record organoids’ neural activity on the surface and in the core of the organoid and transmit data to them for processing.
+Our ability to build complex brain organoids with multiple cell types and extensive vascularisation improves significantly, as does our ability to combine them to create more advanced assembloids.
+The development of reliable, high-density 3D microelectrode arrays makes it possible to accurately record organoids’ neural activity on the surface and in the core of the organoid and transmit data to them for processing.
 This provides rudimentary models of plasticity and cognition with immediate applications in drug development.

 10-yearhorizon